DenverCoder1/unedit-for-reddit/README.md

 ### Changes in 2.0

-* Original comment is converted from markdown to HTML to show custom formatting.
+* The original comment is converted from markdown to HTML to show custom formatting
-* Unedit now supports self-text submissions (old Reddit only)
+* Support for self-text submissions (old Reddit only)